universitytheater/utheater.github.io/_shows/2026/Spring/good-as-it-gets.md

 ---
 layout: show-info
-slug: arsenic
+slug: good-as-it-gets
 hidden: true

-title: Arsenic and Old Lace
+title: This is as Good as it Gets
 subheader:
-author: Joseph Kesselring
+author: Katie Keely
 description:
   -
 access_note: